Chenfeng1271/MGMRA/README.md

  2 You may nitice that the input of each stage of MG-MRA is different from that of the paper.
 These two settings have a similar performance, i.e., one is better in RegDB, one is better in SYSU.
 I did not heavily tune my code with better hyper-parameters, so you may achieve little improvement than report.

+ 3 Some reviewers can not understand how MGMRA works and updates.
+You can refer to Vit since MGMRA is similar to positional embedding as learnable nn.embedding.
+For understanding, you can refer to MOCO as a stable dictionary.

 ### Highlights
 - The learned coarse-to-fine prototypes can consistently provide domain-level semantic templets with various granularity, meeting the requirement for multi-level semantic alignment.